RFID Tagging, what does it cost to tag assets?

 Commercial taggers: Cost per item provided

 There are a couple of key differences here.
-To calculate your cost per item utilising your own or agency staff you’ll need to estimate the productivity levels.
+To calculate your cost per item utilising your own or agency staff, you’ll need to estimate the productivity levels.
 Getting this as close as possible to the actual is imperative, overestimating productivity could cause the project to be significantly over budget.
-The opposite is of course true, but being under budget will be a pat on the back, over budget somewhat more difficult.
+The opposite is of course true, but being under budget will be a pat on the back, over budget is somewhat more difficult.

-The other key difference, don’t forget to include the management of the project, from planning though execution and quality control, for the own staff and agency staff options. if you’re using a commercial tagging company this cost should be included in the cost per item.
+The other key difference, don’t forget to include the management of the project, from planning through execution and quality control, for the own staff and agency staff options. if you’re using a commercial tagging company this cost should be included in the cost per item.